nevwalkalone/Databases-2019-2020/README.md

 ## Description
 This repository contains all projects that were completed for the course of Databases during the Spring semester of 2019-2020, at Athens University of Economics and Business.
-A remote database was created in order to complete these assignments, but alternatively a local database can be created for these projects to be tested.
+A remote database via Amazon AWS was created in order to complete these assignments, but alternatively a local database can be created for these projects to be tested.
 PostgreSQL was used.